petershin/liferay-learn/docs/liferay-cloud/latest/en/tuning-security-settings.md

 ## General Security Measures

+General security measures include proper maintenance of your repository and applying all security patches as needed.
+It also includes industry best practices such as keeping your commits free of sensitive information, scanning your code for security vulnerabilities, and making sure your search index doesn't leak sensitive information.

 ### Project Repository

 The default GitHub repository is a template provided as a starting point to start managing your services.
 For privacy regulations, you should not commit your own organization's code to it.

-Migrate the default GitHub repository to your own organization's private repository (GitHub, GitLab, or Bitbucket) before committing code to it.
+Migrate the default GitHub repository to your own organization's private repository (GitHub, GitLab, Bitbucket, or Azure) before committing code to it.

 ### Security Patches